DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Regarding planes of movement, fluid heads have the added benefit of induced friction or drag when panning or tilting.
 This is very effective in achieving silky smooth movement.

-These heads often come with a counterbalance setting as well, allowing you to adjust for the weight of your camera when tilting forward or back, eliminating the tendency for a camera to keep tilting further than you intended.
+These heads often come with a counterbalance setting, allowing you to adjust for the weight of your camera when tilting forward or back, eliminating the tendency to keep tilting further than you intended.

 3. Tripod Legs

 Tripod leg features are more straightforward and less complicated than the head.
-What leg choice comes down to is the type of metal, number of leg tubes, locking mechanisms, and feet grips.
+Leg choice comes down to the type of metal, number of leg tubes, locking mechanisms, and foot grips.

 The biggest construction (and price) choice between tripod legs is whether they are aluminum or carbon fiber.

 Aluminum is lightweight, and it can take a beating.
-For smaller cameras and quick, mobile jobs where you’re packing up and heading to multiple locations, this is a good choice.
+This is a good choice for smaller cameras and quick, mobile jobs where you’re packing up and heading to multiple locations.
 It usually doesn’t break the bank or your back.

-Carbon fiber is an even lighter alternative to aluminum and a bit sturdier with regards to the amount of weight it will support.
+Carbon fiber is an even lighter alternative to aluminum and a bit sturdier concerning the weight it will support.
 But carbon fiber does run higher price-wise than aluminum, so it’s all about deciding what’s right for you.

-Keep in mind though, that lighter doesn’t always mean better.
-If you end up having to carry an extra sandbag to tie down your carbon fiber tripod because it’s too light in windy conditions, you might have been better off with an aluminum tripod instead.
+Keep in mind, though, that lighter doesn’t always mean better.
+If you have to carry an extra sandbag to tie down your carbon fiber tripod because it’s too light in windy conditions, you might have been better off with an aluminum tripod instead.

 Tripod legs also have different internal builds, with most lightweight tripods featuring one-tube leg sectioning.

-These days, some medium builds are also using one-tube construction, giving you some options when moving into upper-tier tripods.
+Some medium builds also use one-tube construction, giving you some options when moving into upper-tier tripods.

 Heavy-duty will usually always have two-tube legs.
 The difference between one-tube and two-tube is the level of stability under a more massive load.
 Two-tube legs provide more support.

-Again, the choice here is dependent on the size and weight of the camera you’ll be using and the movements you’re looking to execute.
+Again, the choice here depends on the size and weight of the camera you’ll be using and the movements you want to execute.

 Center-column or not?

-Most one-tube tripods also come equipped with an adjustable center column, allowing you to quickly raise or lower the height of the tripod without adjusting the legs.
+Most one-tube tripods also come equipped with an adjustable center column, allowing you to quickly raise or lower the tripod’s height without adjusting the legs.
 Keep in mind this does destabilize the tripod the higher the center column is raised, however.

-Also, one-tube tripods with long center columns may be counterproductive to the job you need if you’re looking for extremely low angles.
+Also, one-tube tripods with long center columns may be counterproductive to the job you need if you’re looking for shallow angles.

-On some one-tube tripods though, such as the Manfrotto 190 pictured above, the center column can be flipped 90 degrees.
-Couple this with the fact, that the legs can be extended to be almost horizontal, allows for incredible low shots close to the ground.
+On some one-tube tripods, though, such as the Manfrotto 190 pictured above, the center column can be flipped 90 degrees.
+Couple this with the fact that the legs can be extended to be almost horizontal, allowing for incredible low shots close to the ground.

 Tripod leg locking mechanisms: flip-latch locks vs twist locks